-Professor Gordin is currently working on a book project concerning the history of "scientific languages": that subset of international languages which dominate international communication in the natural sciences.
-The book traces the history of these languages from the dominance of Latin in the Renaissance, to the nineteenth-century amalgam of French, German, and English, to the present-day omnipresence of English.
+Professor Gordin is currently completing a book project concerning the history of "scientific languages": that subset of international languages which dominate international communication in the natural sciences.
+The book, due out in Spring 2015 from University of Chicago Press and Profile Books, traces the history of these languages from the dominance of Latin in the Renaissance, to the nineteenth-century amalgam of French, German, and English, to the present-day omnipresence of English.
 The project emphasizes the particular role of language in the history of chemistry, and includes accounts of the rise of Russian as a scientific language and experiments with artificial languages (Esperanto and Ido) for the communication of science.

 I'm doing a Facebook chat at 3pm (Eastern) today on language and science.
 Come join! https://t.co/nUEVFv6gUU